Upper Bounds for Local Learning Coefficients of Three-Layer Neural Networks

 \section{Verification of the Assumptions of the Main Theorem}

 In this section, we verify that the three-layer neural network considered in Section~\ref{exsec01} satisfies the assumptions of the Main Theorem.
-Using analytic functions $\phi,\Phi$ taking values in $\mathbb{R}^M$, we express the statistical model with parameters $(\theta,a,b)$ and the true distribution, respectively, as
+Let $\phi$ and $\Phi$ be $\mathbb{R}^M$-valued analytic functions representing the statistical model with parameters $(\theta,a,b)$ and the true distribution, respectively:

 We assume that the origin $(\theta,a,b)=(0,0,0)$ is a realization parameter.
 Letting $Z:=Y-\Phi(X)$, the log-likelihood ratio function can be written as

 We denote the $k$-th components of $Z$, $\phi(X|\theta,a,b)$, and $\Phi(X)$ by $Z_k$, $\phi_k$, and $\Phi_k$, respectively $(1\leq k\leq M)$.